zsiki/ulyxes/doc/ubuntu_istall.rst

 	make
 	sudo make install

-.. note:: Please note that the required autoconf version by GNU GaMa is newer then the installed version.
-To check installed autoconf version use *autoconf -V* command.
+.. note:: Please note that the required autoconf version by GNU GaMa may be newer then the installed version.
+To check installed autoconf version use ``autoconf -V`` command.

 OpenCV
 ~~~~~~